Simplified Issue vs Guaranteed Issue: What's the Difference?

 Simplified Issue vs Guaranteed Issue: Side-by-Side Comparison

 Both policy types skip the medical exam, but they differ significantly in cost, coverage, accessibility, and ideal use cases.
-Here's how they stack up:
+Here's how they stack up in 2026:

 Simplified Issue